shyamcodes-ai/Retail-Sales-Analytics-PowerBI/README.md

 ---

 ## 🚀 Project Overview

+🧩 Business Problem

+Retail businesses struggle to understand which products, customer segments, and regions drive the most revenue and profit.
+Without proper analytics, companies fail to optimize marketing, pricing, and inventory decisions.

+🎯 Project Goal

+The goal of this project is to build an end-to-end data analytics solution using SQL + Power BI + DAX to:

+Identify high-value customer segments

+Understand product/category performance

+Track sales trends and profit margins

+Highlight regions requiring attention

-This project analyzes **retail sales performance** to uncover insights across segments, categories, regions, and customer behavior.
+Enable data-driven decisions through interactive dashboards This project analyzes **retail sales performance** to uncover insights across segments, categories, regions, and customer behavior.

 The dashboard consists of **2 pages**: